Do black holes store negative entropy?: Equivalence between the modified area law ( ) and the first law ( )

-Consider a process where a stationary Schwarzschild black hole $B$ absorbs a bosonic system $C$ with mode frequency $\omega$, energy-at-infinity $E_C$ and entropy $S(C)$, while it emits a Hawking pair $H^+H^-$ in state $\ket{\chi}_{H^+H^-}$ of Eq.~(\ref{eq:two-mode}).
-Here the reference system of the purification of $\hat{\chi}_C$ is assumed to exist in the outside $\bar{B}$ of the black hole $B$.
-In this process, the black hole $B$ receives energy $E_C$ and entropy $S(C)$ by absorbing such a normal (positive-energy) particle $C$, while it loses energy $E_{H^+}$ of positive-energy particles $H^+$ and receives entropy $S(H^-)$ of negative-energy particles $H^-$ through the Hawking radiation.
-Therefore, in this process, the energy change $\Delta M_B$ of the black hole $B$ and the change $\Delta I(\bar{B}\rangle B^+)$ of coherent information are given by
+Now, we consider a process where the black hole emits the Hawking radiation $H^+$ to infinity, while, from the outside, it absorbs an infalling positive object $C$ with positive kinetic energy $K_C(\ge 0)$ and entropy $S(C)$.
+Here the infalling system $C$ is initially decoupled with the black hole $B$ before this absorption, implying that its purification partner belongs to the outside $\bar{B}$.
+In this process, the black hole $B$ loses energy $K_{H^+}$ of positive-frequency particles $H^+$ as heat but receives entropy $S(H^-)$ of negative-frequency particles $H^-$ through the Hawking radiation, while it receives kinetic energy $K_C$ as heat and entropy $S(C)$ by absorbing the positive object $C$.
+Therefore, in this process, hole's heat change $\Delta {\cal Q}_B$ of Eq.~(\ref{eq:heat}) and the change $\Delta I(\bar{B}\rangle B^+)$ of coherent information are given by